dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 For a standalone client app, set the environment manually via [start configuration](#set-the-environment-via-startup-configuration) or the [`Blazor-Environment` header](#set-the-environment-via-header).

-For the client-side project of a Blazor Web App or hosted Blazor WebAssembly app, use the following guidance:
+For the client project of a Blazor Web App or hosted Blazor WebAssembly app, use the following guidance:

 1. Confirm that the casing of environment segments in app settings file names matches their environment name casing ***exactly***.
 For example, the matching app settings file name for the `Staging` environment is `appsettings.Staging.json`.
 If the file name is `appsettings.staging.json` (lowercase "`s`"), the file isn't located, and the settings in the file aren't used in the `Staging` environment.